NuKeeperDotNet/NuKeeper/README.md

 |----------------------------------|-------------------|----------------------|
 | NuKeeper_github_token            | If not overridden | Yes (`t`)            |

  * *NuKeeper_github_token* You will need to [create a github personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to authorise access to your github server in order to raise PRs.
 Be sure to check the "repo" scope when creating the token.
-If you have just created this environment variabled, remember to restart your terminal and IDE before proceeding.
+If you have just created this environment variables, remember to restart your terminal and IDE before proceeding.

 ### Config Json